Toshakins/notes/AWS SA Exam.md

 * Kinesis Streams.
 Consists of the shards which deliver messages to consumers(EC2).
 Retention: 24h - 7d.
 * Kinesis Firehose.
 Allows optional processing with Lambda.
 If not present, stores data in S3.
 * Kinesis Analytics

+## Pillars

+### Security
+* Apply on all levels
+* Enable traceability
+* Automate response to security events
+* Focus on your securing your system
+* Automate security best practices(like validated AMIs)

+#### Definition
+Security in the cloud consists of four areas:
+* __Data protection__.
+Classify data availability(public or partially restricted).
+Implement least privilege access to system.
+Encrypt evetything where possible(i.e. at rest and in transit).
+* __Privilege management__.
+Ensures that only authorized and authenticated users are able to access your resources.
+It can include:
+  * ACL
+  * Role-based Access Controls
+  * Password Management
+* __Infrastructure protection__.
+Outside of the cloud includes things like CCTV, perimeter guards, locks.
+Inside cloud protection exists on a VPC level.
+* __Detective controls__
+  * CloudTrail
+  * CloudWatch
+  * AWS Config
+  * S3, Glacier